radams15/CircuitTesterDocs/Design/docs/test_plans.md

 ## [Circuit](#circuit)

 - `init` empty list:
-	- Type: boundary.
+	- Type: boundary
-	- Data: [].
+	- Data: [ ]
-	- Expected: no error, as this is just no circuit.
+	- Expected: no error, as this is just no circuit

 - `init` null:
-	- Type: erroneous.
+	- Type: erroneous
-	- Data: NULL.
+	- Data: `NULL`
-	- Expected: should return the function before any actual data is used.
+	- Expected: should return the function before any actual data is used

 - `get_current_source_total` negative:
 	- Type: invalid
 	- Data: -1
-	- Expected: returns a total of 0 as the node does not exist.
+	- Expected: returns a total of 0 as the node does not exist

 - `get_current_source_total` large number:
 	- Type: invalid